AD 432 - 3D MODELING AND VISUALIZATION - assignments

 Effort

-• Ambition with effort - level of completion and level of detail
+• Modeling - level of complexity, detail, and number of objects.

 Design